-After compiling a year and a half of data on municipal government ransomware attacks, here are the most intriguing data points we came across and the biggest takeaways from the data.
+Based on two years of data on municipal government ransomware attacks, here are the most intriguing data points we came across and the biggest takeaways from the data.

 The lion’s share of Texas cases occurred on August 16, 2019, when 22 cities were hit with the same attack.
 In this incident, hackers compromised a single government IT contractor and gained access to all its clients.

-Georgia had the second most cases at 13 (nine in 2019 and four 2020), followed by Florida at 11 (eight in 2019 and three in 2020) and California at nine (seven in 2019 and two in 2020).
-Both Indiana and Ohio had five ransomware attacks in 2019.
+Georgia had the second most cases at 16 (nine in 2019 and seven 2020), followed by Florida at 12 (eight in 2019 and four in 2020), California at 10 (seven in 2019 and three in 2020) and Pennsylvania at nine (four in 2019 and five in 2020).

 August 2019 had the most attacks with 26, a spike due mainly to the 22 Texas cities hit via a compromised IT contractor.
 July 2019 was next in line with 16.